 About the program

 In 2014, the first Open Access Ambassadors (OAA) meeting developed the idea to train members from all Max Planck Institutes in the principles of Open Access (OA).
 They would become OA representatives at their Institutes and spread the message to their colleagues.
 The OAA program provided the ambassadors with lectures and workshops, highlighted the importance of OA, and hosted the exchange of perspectives between ECR and experienced researchers.
 The program continued through online communication and a second meeting in 2019.
-By then, the number of ambassadors grew to over 80 ECRs from all three sections of the Society.
+By then, the number of ambassadors grew to over 80 researchers from all three sections of the Society.

 The ambassadors shared their concerns regarding the impact of OA in the careers, the lack of support in some institutes, and the pressure to publish in high impact journals – independent of their open status.
 They also reported disparity in OA information between institutes, as some are very active in Open Science topics or a general lack of interest.

 After a short pause during the global pandemic, the program was relaunched in 2021 as the Open Science Ambassadors Program (OSAP), with a wider focus on all types of Open Science initiatives.
-Both in 2021 and 2022, professionals and ECR shared their experiences with open access, open data, preregistration and alternatives to the current peer-review publishing standards.
+Both in 2021 and 2022, researchers shared their experiences with open access, open data, preregistration and alternatives to the current peer-review publishing standards.
 Today, the program continues to train and support Open Science Ambassadors from many Max Planck Institutes by sharing materials and resources on Open Science.
 Additionally, the program supports young researchers who are motivated to pursue open science and are looking to make a difference in the way we do science.

 The Open Science Ambassadors also have a say in the direction of science within the Society, and had a seat at the Max Planck Open Science Panel held by the General Administration in 2023.